Abdullah-Ashehry/The-Capstone-Project/README.md

 flask run --reload

-# Testing using unittest : (Copy all as a block and paste in the terminal inside /THE-CAPSTONE-PROJECT)
+# Testing using unittest :
+!(Copy all as a block and paste in the terminal inside /THE-CAPSTONE-PROJECT) dropdb capstone_test&& createdb capstone_test&& psql capstone_test < capstone.pgsql&& python3 test_app.py
-dropdb capstone_test&&
-createdb capstone_test&&
-psql capstone_test < capstone.pgsql&&
-python3 test_app.py

-# Testing using postman : (Testing must be done on the local db after setting it up)
+# Testing using postman :
-Collection is imported in the folder in the name : postman and it contains two environments :
+!
+(Testing must be done on the local db after setting it up) Collection is imported in the folder in the name : postman and it contains two environments :
 1- udacity-capstone : which is run on the local server db .
 2- heroku-capstone which is run on the heroku psql (But some of the endpoints may not work here due to diffrent id numbers)